 The project of being a writer is inseparably tied to the project of being a person.
 At the center of this project lays self-compassion.
 Without self-compassion, Lamott tells us, writing well (about anything or anyone else) is impossible.

 By the end of the book, the whole topic of writing is re-arranged and re-framed in our minds.
-Writing is absolutely 100% about writing.
-It isn’t about fame, fortune, or becoming a published author.
+We come to see writing as absolutely 100% about writing, separated from fame, fortune, or even being published.
 Writing is its own reward.
 When sufficiently cultivated as a domain within your life, it becomes an unending source of wonder and amazement, play and practice, patience and surprise, repetition and discovery.
 It would, therefore, be fair to say that, although writing is absolutely 100% about writing, it is at the same time an excuse.
 (Better: a medium, a method, a path).
 It is, and it isn’t, about the “coffee”.
 What matters the most (i.e., our slow, step-by-step, bird-by-bird movement toward being soulful) is enabled, expressed, materialized by what might present itself, at first, as an excuse.